Code-Institute-Submissions/Milestone_Project_Two/README.md

 I created the Handpicked Brighton logo to be reflect the values of the city.
 The handwritten font is used to show the creative side and the 'handpicked' aspect as if it's a list written by an actual person.
 The San Serif is bold, stylish and confident.
 The two contrast and compliment each other.

 ## UX

+The site is fully responsive, so can be viewed on all devices.
+This makes it fun and easy to plan your trip from a laptop or tablet from home, or from your phone on the move.

 The Navigation is always visible allowing the user to click back and forth to each section easliy.
 The HOME page has three large buttons that reflect the Navigation bar to allow an alternative way to get around the site.